gusutabopb/aioinflux/README.rst

 Query patterns
 ^^^^^^^^^^^^^^

-Aioinflux provides some wrappers around ``AsyncInfluxDBClient.query`` in order to provide convenient access in IPython/Jupyter to commonly used query patterns.
+Aioinflux provides some wrappers around ``InfluxDBClient.query`` in order to provide convenient access in IPython/Jupyter to commonly used query patterns.

 Query patterns are query strings containing optional named "replacement fields"